Our goal in admissions is to work closely with you to ensure your application process is personal, simple and successful.

 - Review Exam and Case Study/Presentation on UA Campus, McClelland Hall

 These modules are required for entering students who demonstrate strong quantitative skills but lack the background and terminology gained in an undergraduate finance program and need to develop these skills in finance prior to joining the program on campus.
-These courses are designed to give students the necessary proficiency to be on a par with their peers beginning the MSF program at Eller.
+These online courses are designed to give students the necessary proficiency to be on a par with their peers beginning the MSF program at Eller.
+Students are notified with their admissions decision as to whether they are required to take these prerequisite courses.